wmuza/SocketIO-Chat-App/README.md

 ### Support or Contact ###

 Having trouble with Pages?
-Feel free to send me a mail at hello@wilbertz.co.za
+Feel free to post an issue